-The dawn of a new decade is a time for powerful new beginnings.
+It’s almost a new year and an opportunity for new beginnings.
 Are you ready for a powerful New Year’s resolution?

 Eliminating debt, learning new spending habits, or building savings are choices that can change your life.
 They can affect your entire wellbeing – from stress levels, to physical and mental health .
-The new year and new decade is a great time to commit to your financial health.
+The new year is a great time to commit to your financial health.

 1. Make a Road Map: Set a Goal (and Write It Down)

 Goal setting gives you direction.
 You can decide on your destination and make a plan to get there.
 This might seem small, but it’s not.

 - Goal setting is linked to higher achievement, self-confidence.

 - When you write down your goal, you are 42% more likely to succeed.

 2. Be Specific About What You Want, and Why You Want It